swhitley/Boomerang/README.md

 This application, `Boomerang-v2`, is a Workday Studio integration that can be run without any code changes.
 Simply deploy Boomerang and launch a boomerang integration with a report and an XSLT file.

 - Boomerang can be run as part of an EIB, or it can be launched as a standalone integration.
-- With the *template* option, Boomerang doesn't require any coding (no Studio code and no XSLT).
+- With the *template* option, no coding is required (no Studio code and no XSLT).
 Boomerang will convert the request template to XSLT and then transform the report document.
 - Messages are logged using multiple output options, including Cloud Logs.

 ## Installation